Maintenance therapy with romidepsin after autologous stem-cell transplant for peripheral T-cell lymphoma.

 abstract

-Patients with peripheral T-cell lymphomas (PTCL) have suboptimal outcomes.
-Autologous hematopoietic stem cell transplant (AHCT) is a therapeutic strategy for patients in first complete or partial remission (CR1 or PR1), with median intent to treat progression-free survival (PFS) of 36-48%.
+Patients with peripheral T-cell lymphoma (PTCL) have suboptimal outcomes.
+Autologous hematopoietic stem-cell transplantation (AHCT) is a therapeutic strategy for patients in first complete remission (CR1) or first partial remission (PR1), with median intent-to-treat progression-free survival (PFS) of 36% to 48%.
 Romidepsin is a histone deacetylase inhibitor used for treatment of relapsed/refractory PTCL.
-We present the first multicenter study to evaluate PFS of patients receiving maintenance therapy with romidepsin after AHCT.
-Twenty-six patients transplanted in CR1 or PR1 were evaluable for the primary endpoint of 2-year PFS.
-An exploratory cohort enrolled pts either transplanted in or after CR/PR2 (n=5) or with high-risk histologies (n=2).
-Patients underwent AHCT with carmustine, etoposide, cytarabine and melphalan (BEAM) conditioning.
-Romidepsin 14 mg/m2 started at days 42-80 post AHCT every other week until six months post AHCT, every three weeks between six months and one year post AHCT, and every four weeks between one - two years post AHCT.
-PFS was estimated by Kaplan-Meier.
-47 patients consented; 13 did not receive romidepsin.
-With median progression-free follow up of 32 months (range 24-36 months), 15 out of the first 25 patients in Cohort 1 were progression-free after 2 years.
-Estimated 2-year PFS was 62% (45-83%, 95% CI).
-Across cohorts, 5 patients required dose reduction.
-Most common toxicities were fatigue (n=24, 73%), decreased platelets (n=16, 48%) and anemia (n=16, 48%).
-While the study did not meet its desired primary efficacy endpoint, maintenance romidepsin was feasible with a favorable estimated 2-year PFS of 62%, relative to historical data.
-Clinicaltrials.gov NCT01908777.
+We present a multicenter study to evaluate the PFS of patients receiving maintenance therapy with romidepsin after AHCT.
+Twenty-six patients who underwent AHCT in CR1 or PR1 were evaluated for the primary end point of 2-year PFS.
+The exploratory cohort enrolled patients who underwent transplantation during or after CR/PR2 (n = 5) or high-risk histologies (n = 2).
+Patients underwent AHCT with carmustine, etoposide, cytarabine, and melphalan conditioning.
+Romidepsin 14 mg/m2 was started on days 42 to 80 after -AHCT every other week until 6 months of -AHCT, every 3 weeks between 6 months and 1-year of -AHCT, and every 4 weeks between 1 and 2 years of -AHCT.
+PFS was estimated using the Kaplan-Meier analysis.
+Forty-seven patients consented and 13 did not receive romidepsin.
+With a median progression-free follow-up of 32 months (range, 24-36), 15 of the first 25 patients in cohort 1 were progression-free after 2 years.
+The estimated 2-year PFS was 62% (95% confidence interval, 45-83).
+The most common toxicities were fatigue (n = 24, 73%), decreased platelets (n = 16, 48%), and anemia (n = 16, 48%).
+Although the study did not meet its desired primary efficacy end point, maintenance romidepsin was feasible, with a favorable estimated 2-year PFS of 62%.
+This trial was registered at www.ClinicalTrials.gov as #NCT01908777.